How To Grow Carolina Reaper Peppers From Seed to Harvest

 What To Do With Carolina Reapers?

-• Make hot sauce.
-One of my favorite uses for reapers is homemade hot sauce.
+- Make hot sauce.
+One of our favorite uses for reapers is homemade hot sauce.
 If you want to make something truly special, start by fermenting your reapers into a flavorful and acidic mash.
 Then, add other ingredients to blend up your own special fire sauce.
 Warning: Wear a respirator and goggles if you plan to cook reapers indoors!

-• Freeze them.
+- Freeze them.
 If you don’t have any immediate use for your peppers, you can always throw them in a vacuum sealed bag and into the freezer.
-They can keep there for months, and can later be used for hot sauce without losing any heat.
+They can keep there for months, and can later be used for hot sauce without losing any heat or flavor.

 Hi Calvin,